TorinFCSE/cse144-hw2/Homework2.md

 hiring me.
 ## Site Map
 ![Website diagram](<Simple Website Sitemap.png>)
+## Technical requirements
+I believe this website should be hosted fine as a static website on github, I don't think I'll need a backend server to execute server side code.
+I plan on targeting modern up-to-date browsers, Chrome and Firefox based
 ## Content Requirements
 I will need to collect info about all the IT and Pentesting tools I have used in my job, I'll show various pictures and icons with clickable links about